Frameworks & Guides

 1. The Cheapest Customers You'll Ever Find

 I watched a founder I advise burn through $500k in six months on Google Ads for a simple keyword.
 Their cost-per-click was north of $8 for a $150 product.
 Their top-of-funnel was a leaky bucket of unqualified leads.
-Two weeks ago, they texted me a screenshot from their Stripe dashboard.
-It showed a 30% jump in weekly new customers with a marketing spend that was down 15%.

-What changed?
-They stopped trying to rank #1 on Google and started focusing on becoming the #1 recommendation on ChatGPT, Perplexity, and Gemini.
-They stopped bidding on keywords and started shaping conversations.
 The new customers weren't clicking on a blue link; they were acting on a piece of advice from an AI.
 This is the arbitrage: trust is being outsourced to machines, and the cost to earn that trust is, for now, astonishingly low.

 2. GEO Is Not SEO: Why Your Agency Is the Wrong Place to Start

 Founders love to pattern-match.
 When they hear "optimization," they think "SEO."
 They immediately forward the idea to their marketing lead or their SEO agency.
 This is the single biggest mistake you can make.
-It’s like trying to win a car race by hiring a horse trainer.

-SEO is about satisfying a search engine that’s indexing the web for links and structure.
+SEO is about satisfying a search engine indexing the web for links and structure.
 You win with technical audits, backlinks, and keyword density.
-GEO is about satisfying a reasoning engine that’s synthesizing the web for answers.
-You win with authentic reviews, expert endorsements, forum discussions, and clear product value propositions.
-An SEO expert tries to get Google to rank their URL.
-A GEO expert tries to get Claude to mention their brand name.
+GEO is about satisfying a reasoning engine that's synthesizing the web for answers.

 SEO is about showing the librarian where your book is.
-GEO is about convincing the oracle your story is the answer.
+GEO is about convincing the oracle that your story is the answer.

 3. The Great Flattening: How LLMs Decide Who Wins

-To win at GEO, you have to understand how a large language model "thinks."
+To win at GEO, you must understand how a large language model "thinks."
 It doesn't crawl your site.
 It reads the entire internet as a single document—every blog post, every Reddit thread, every review, every expert interview.
-It then flattens all that information to find the signal in the noise.
-It’s looking for patterns of consensus.

-When a user asks, "What's the best non-toxic cleaning concentrate?" the LLM isn’t looking for who stuffed that keyword into their meta description.
 It's asking, "Across the millions of conversations I've read from trusted sources—chemists, cleaning professionals, eco-conscious bloggers, subreddit moderators—what name keeps coming up as the most effective and safest?"
-It's a reputation engine.
-Your rank isn't determined by your domain authority, but by the authority of your advocates.

 Your new Head of Growth is a large language model, and its entire diligence process is reading what other people say about you when you're not in the room.